-Each fellowship class has a different call schedule, with different duties on call, appropriate for their level of skill and experience.
+In accordance with our fellowship’s graduated autonomy approach, each fellowship class has a different on-call schedule with different responsibilities appropriate for their level of skill and experience.
 Within each class, the call is rotated among the fellows in the class (currently 6/year).
 The call responsibilities of each class year are listed below:

-- Third year fellows rotate call each night and weekend as the “backup fellow”.
+- Third year fellows rotate call as the “backup fellow”.
 They perform any echocardiograms and catheterizations that happen at night and weekends, and go on any transports that are determined to need a more experienced physician.
 They also serve as backup to the other 2 fellows on call.
-In the beginning of the year, they are a welcome resource for the 1st year fellow with regards to logistical and other more general questions.
-Third year fellows may be asked to help out in the PCTU in particularly high acuity times.
-When not called in, the third year fellow on call is not required to stay in the hospital.
+In the beginning of the year, they are a welcome resource for the first year fellow with regards to logistical and other more general questions.
+The third year fellow may also be called in to assist the first or second year as needed for urgent coverage for illness/emergency and in particularly busy or high acuity times.
+When not called in, the third-year fellow on call is not required to stay in the hospital.